Vasanthpushpa/TSA_EXP1B/README.md

 ### RESULT:
-Thus we have created the python code for the conversion of non stationary to stationary data on Electricity production data.
+Thus we have created the python code for the conversion of non stationary to stationary data.